-Hazelwood is slated to close in March 2017.
+Hazelwood closed in March 2017.
 We helped secure hundreds of millions of dollars in state and federal government funding to support the Latrobe Valley through this transition.

-With Hazelwood power station set to close in early 2017, state and federal governments need a plan to support the Latrobe Valley community through the transition.
+State and federal governments need a plan to support the Latrobe Valley community through the transition from coal.
 This should involve investing in new economic opportunities.

 Environment Victoria supports a ‘just transition’ approach to cleaning up our polluting power supply.

-Hazelwood burns brown coal, which is one of the most polluting ways to produce electricity.
-As a result, it pumps out more than 15 million tonnes of greenhouse pollution each year.
+Hazelwood burned brown coal, which is one of the most polluting ways to produce electricity.
+As a result, it pumped out more than 15 million tonnes of greenhouse pollution each year.
 That’s almost 15 percent of Victoria’s annual greenhouse gas emissions and 3 percent of Australia’s greenhouse gas emissions, all on its own!

-As well as being a huge greenhouse polluter, Hazelwood is also a massive water guzzler.
-It uses a whopping 27 billion litres of water a year.
+As well as being a huge greenhouse polluter, Hazelwood was also a massive water guzzler.
+It used a whopping 27 billion litres of water a year.
 That’s almost as much water as the whole of Melbourne consumes in a month!
-If Hazelwood were closed, much of this water could be returned to the struggling Latrobe River, which flows into the Gippsland Lakes.
+With Hazelwood retired, much of this water could be returned to the struggling Latrobe River, which flows into the Gippsland Lakes.

-On top of that, Hazelwood is a major source of other types of pollution.
-The National Pollutant Inventory shows that Hazelwood is the single largest source of dioxin pollution in Australia, as well as emitting 7800 tonnes of hydrochloric acid each year.
-It’s also one of the biggest polluters of toxic fine particulate matter (PM 2.5).
+On top of that, Hazelwood was a major source of other types of pollution.
+The National Pollutant Inventory showed that Hazelwood was the single largest source of dioxin pollution in Australia, as well as emitting 7800 tonnes of hydrochloric acid each year.
+It was also one of the biggest polluters of toxic fine particulate matter (PM 2.5).

-Air pollution from the normal operations of Hazelwood alone is responsible for the deaths of an estimated 18 people every year in Gippsland, and makes many more people sick.
+Air pollution from the normal operations of Hazelwood alone was responsible for the deaths of an estimated 18 people every year in Gippsland, and makes many more people sick.